 Waxed Paper Sheets.

-Cut a few sheets of waxed paper (the kind you get at the grocery store will work just fine.) just a little bit larger than your Art Journal – place these pages in between your art journal when you have wet ink or paint, to help keep pages from sticking together.
+Cut a few sheets of waxed paper just a little bit larger than your Art Journal – place these pages in between your art journal when you have wet ink or paint, to help keep pages from sticking together.
 You can re-use these pages over and over!

 Anything that is flat can be glued into your art journal!

 Painting is just another way of keeping a diary.

 Some portions of the above guide are from the 24 page self-published how-to zine, “Art Journal Basics” (available here as a .PDF instant download)